 The Group's strategy is to identify discovered resources, preferably well appraised and most likely on the UKCS; to secure access to those resources; and to create a profitable field development plan which attracts finance either from oil industry partners or financial investors.
 Since Orcadian Energy (CNS) Limited was founded in March 2014 the company has been awarded a 100% interest in licences P2244, P2320 and P2482 and was also awarded a 50% interest in P2516.
-The P2244 licence contains a shallow viscous oil discovery known as the Pilot field which has audited 2P reserves of 79 MMbbl.
+Licences P2320 expired in May 2023 and P2516 expired in November 2023.